mwojnars/chatgpt-name-parser/README.md

 The prompt is engineered in such a way that it includes:

 - a task description with a complete list of entities that should be recognized;
-- a list of examples of each entity type, which serves as a few-shot learning dataset;
+- a list of examples of each entity type serving as a few-shot learning dataset;
 - a brief summary of the annotation rules and important edge cases that should be taken into account;
 - a list of raw input names to be parsed in a given batch.